Latest version of the app available: 2.5.5

 For further information about tokens, refer to the next paragraph.
 If you have enough tokens to proceed, press Continue.
 If you need more tokens in order to continue creating your app, you can select Get Tokens, which will open the Communication Center.
 When you reach the Communication Center, contact your Customer Success Manager, requesting him or her to provide you with new tokens.

 Tokens are used in order to create a new branded mobile app.
 You can buy them through your Customer Success Manager.
 Once you have bought them, they are associated with your account.
 To know how many available tokens you have, you can contact your CSM or you can start creating a new app (the number of available tokens is shown in the New Branded Mobile App pop up box).
 Every time you create a new app, tokens are automatically scaled down.
-Please note that you only need a new token if you want to publish your branded app or if you want to change the name of your app and then republish it.
+Please note that you only need a new token if you want to publish your branded app.
 You don’t need a new token when you update your app.

 Once you’ve confirmed your number of tokens and pressed Continue, the New Branded Mobile App right panel will open.
 Fill in the App Name field, which will be the public name of your app that is seen by your learners.
 Remember that the app name cannot be longer than 30 characters.
 Please note that it’s your responsibility to choose a unique name for your app, as you can’t add your app to the app store if there is already an application with the same name.
 Docebo will use the same app name for both iOS and Android, so check both stores for app name availability before deciding on a name.

 Then, in the Email field, insert the email address of who manages the application store in your company.
 You can only insert one email address into this field.
 Docebo suggests inserting a mailing list address, so that all of the people involved can be notified and directly receive updates.
 When ready, select Create & Edit.
 In the page that will open once you’ve created your new app, you have to fill in the different sections to create the build.
 For further information, refer to the following sections in this article.